 The graduating MDs of Class 2021 gathered for the last time at the Campus of Medical Sciences on Friday, July 2, 2021 to mark the end of a 7-year long journey.

 In his opening remarks, Professor Salim Daccache s.j., Rector of the University, praised the success of the graduating class which, despite having lived through two tumultuous years in a country that has endured an endless series of crises, has demonstrated outstanding academic excellence, especially in terms of scientific research.
 “I bear witness that your diplomas are well-earned and well-deserved.”

 He then addressed Lebanese youth immigration.
 He said: “The temptation to flee is all too real and presents itself as an alternative, but to whom should we leave this country?
-Our purpose now and forever is to keep our Lebanon in our hearts and minds, for our country represents our biological, moral and spiritual roots much like the cedar whose roots are buried in the earth and whose branches, nurtured by the roots, remain forever free, green and energetic.”
+Our purpose now and forever is to keep our Lebanon in our hearts and minds, for our country represents our biological, moral and spiritual roots much like the cedar whose roots are buried in the earth and whose branches, nurtured by the roots, remain forever free and full of life.”

 Then, Professor Roland Tomb, MD, PhD, Dean of the Faculty of Medicine (FM), touched on the same issue.
 He recalled an encounter with some of his students: “when speaking about Lebanon, they [FM students] referred to it as this country “هالبلد” with a hint of distaste,” said Tomb.
 “I asked them: If you were talking about your parents, would you have said these parents?
 They both observed a moment of silence and I continued, this country is my country, this is your country.
 You would never refer to your mother as this mother or your father as this father.”